codernirdesh/digit-to-words-nepali/README.md

 ## Features

 - Convert numbers to words in English and Nepali languages
-- Support for numbers up to 10^39 (Adanta Singhar)
+- Support for numbers up to `999...9` (39 nines), effectively `10^39 - 1`.
+Throws error for larger numbers or inputs with more than 39 digits (ignoring leading zeros).
 - Native BigInt support for large numbers
 - Currency formatting with custom currency names
-- Decimal number handling with configurable formats
+- Decimal number handling with configurable formats and refined rounding/zero logic
 - Language-specific defaults
 - Zero external dependencies
 - Strict input validation